 - Pivot your back foot to increase the power

-The bolo punching style is a circular upper punch and has a large wind-up that looks like a softball pitch.
+The bolo punching style is a circular upper punch with a large wind-up that looks like a softball pitch.

 You can use a flurry of jabs, a couple of uppercuts, and hooks, followed by an overhand punch to seal the deal.

-What are the best boxing styles to considering when putting together a boxing workout?
+What are the best boxing styles to consider when putting together a boxing workout?

 Muhammad Ali used the outside boxing style to shake up the world.